Bibin21/Bibin21/README.md

 <h3 align="center">A passionate Full Stack Developer from India</h3>

 # 💫 About Me:
-🔭 I’m currently working on FileSwift - A Fast,Secure and Efficient File Manager in Rust<br>🌱 I’m currently learning Spring and Angular<br>📫 How to reach me bibin.p.binu@gmail.com
+🔭 I’m currently working on FileSwift - A Fast,Secure and Efficient File Manager in Rust<br>🌱 I’m currently learning Svelte and Rust<br>📫 How to reach me bibin.p.binu@gmail.com

 ## 🌐 Socials: